 Research shows that a person has the best chance of quitting tobacco for good when they:

 Successful quitting also involves support from the people who love and care about you.
-Family and friends can be a great source of encouragement so let them know to what they can do to help you.
+Family and friends can be a great source of encouragement so let them know what they can do to help you.

 Make a quit plan.
 VA's smoking quitline counselors can help.
 Call them at